-In addition to the best estimate liabilities, Solvency II technical provisions include a risk margin to cover the cost of capital (CoC) held each year in respect of non-hedgeable risks.
+In addition to the best estimate liabilities, Solvency II technical provisions include a risk margin (net of transitional measures) to cover the cost of capital (CoC) held each year in respect of non-hedgeable risks.
 This is in contrast to the additional margins held under IFRS to cover risk and uncertainty.